raxod502/juniper-tools/fragmentation/README.md

   the sender and receiver (if testing without routers) or on the two routers (if testing with routers).
 To access the routers, run `make ssh VM=(sender-router|receiver-router)`.
+    * *Note that setting the MTU of a link to the same value twice in a row will produce an error, `SIOCADDRT: File exists`.
+This does not mean things are broken; it just means that the MTU is already set to the desired value.*
 * If desired, open Wireshark using `make wireshark` (or tshark using `make tshark`) on the sender.
 * Paste the contents of `packet_data.txt` into the netcat session on